sva-dsi/2017-fall-course/lectures/maps.md

 You can use CartoDB's SQL API to query your data and pull it into any charting library of your choosing.

-You can easily wire up a chart of pollution data for example, set it as a sync table to update continuously, [check the code here](http://bl.ocks.org/auremoser/6c51769ef05b812690fc).

 ![chart](https://raw.githubusercontent.com/auremoser/hasadna/master/img/7-chart.jpg)

 Learn more about it [here](https://carto.com/docs/tips-and-tricks/charts-and-graphs/)!